GACE® Paraprofessional Assessment: Identification (ID) Requirements

 - Military ID card

 - You may be required to provide a supplemental ID if the test administrator questions your primary ID document and/or if your primary ID document is otherwise valid and acceptable but does not bear your full name, photograph, or signature.
-If you cannot provide a supplemental ID that contains your signature, you may present two government-issued ID's.
+If you cannot provide a supplemental ID that contains your signature, you may present two government-issued ID's as long as they are in the same name you used when you registered.

 The following ID documents are generally acceptable as supplemental ID: